Klaudioz/obsidian-bases-gym/README.md

 ### View Your Dashboard

-Open `gym/Gym Dashboard.md` to see:
-- Recent Workouts: All logged workouts sorted by date
-- High Effort Training: Workouts with effort level 4-5
-- Exercises by Muscle Group: All workouts organized by muscle
-- All Exercise History: Complete chronological log
+Open `gym/Gym Dashboard.md` to see: Recent Workouts (all logged workouts sorted by date), High Effort Training (workouts with effort level 4-5), Exercises by Muscle Group (all workouts organized by muscle), and All Exercise History (complete chronological log).

 Note: Date filtering (Today, This Week, etc.) is not supported in dashboard inline queries.
 For date-filtered views, open the Gym base directly from Obsidian's Bases section in the sidebar.

 ### Log Your First Workout

+**Method 1: Quick Log with Templater (Recommended, ~30 seconds)**

+1. Ensure Templater plugin is installed (Community Plugins → Templater)
+2. Open command palette (Ctrl/Cmd + P)
+3. Type: "Templater: Create new note from template"
+4. Select: `gym/Templates/Workout Log.md`
+5. Fill in prompts: select muscle group, select exercise, enter workout details (weight, reps, sets, effort, notes)
+6. File automatically renamed and saved to `gym/Log/`
+7. Workout appears in dashboard immediately

+**Method 2: Use Exercise Templates as Reference**

+Browse `gym/exercises/[MuscleGroup]/` to find your exercise.
+Open the template to see correct exercise name, muscle group, and equipment.
+Create a new file in `gym/Log/` with format: `YYYY-MM-DD ExerciseName.md`.
+Copy the frontmatter structure from the template and fill in your actual values.

+**Method 3: Manual Creation (~2 minutes)**

-1. Navigate to the `gym/Log/` folder
+1. Navigate to `gym/Log/` folder
-2. Create a new markdown file: `YYYY-MM-DD ExerciseName.md`
+2. Create new markdown file: `YYYY-MM-DD ExerciseName.md` (e.g., `2025-10-30 Deadlift.md`)
-   - Example: `2025-10-30 Deadlift.md`
-3. Add this YAML frontmatter:
+3. Add YAML frontmatter:

 ```yaml
 ---